Andries Stockenström: Campaign for Representative Government

 Stockenström's response to what he perceived as the incompetence of direct imperial control was to back calls for the Cape Colony to get greater local control over its affairs, through the institution of elected representative government.
-Stockenström was created a baronet in 1849, and used his military pension to support his drive for an elected parliament.
+Stockenström, who had been created a baronet in 1840, used his military pension to support his drive for an elected parliament.

 When Governor Smith called an election in 1850 (the only one of its kind) to get around the difficulty of finding suitable people to serve on the legislative council, Sir Andries received the most votes cast for any candidate from the Eastern Province.
 However, Robert Godlonton led several Legislative Council members in denying that the elections represented popular opinion, and Sir Andries and the other popularly elected members resigned in September.

 In 1851 he and John Fairbairn travelled to Britain in the hope of persuading the British government to introduce representative government in the Cape.
 But as a result of his call for an inquiry into Governor Harry Smith's policies, Sir Andries was in turn made the scapegoat for their failure, and was additionally blamed for the Kat River rebellion during the Eighth Frontier War of 1850.

 Instead of a commission of inquiry, a select committee was appointed.
 Duminy writes that it "neither recommended an inquiry nor prepared a report".

 During his absence, his opponents destroyed his farm, Maasström, in 1851.

 Member of Parliament

 Representative government was nonetheless instituted in 1853, and Sir Andries was approached to run for election to the new Cape Parliament to represent the Eastern Divisions.
 To meet the expenses of the campaign and of the destruction of his property, he arranged for the subdivision of a part of Maasström (one-third of the 4 985 morgen) as a township, which was named Bedford, after Sir Andries's friend, the 8th Duke of Bedford.

 Following a heated electoral campaign, Sir Andries defeated his old enemy, Godlonton – despite renewed publication of all the old accusations against him in Godlonton's newspaper, the Graham's Town Journal.

 As a member of the Cape legislative council, Sir Andries piloted the passage of the Divisional Councils Act, which in his view restored a link between the government and the governed, which had been broken in 1828 (with the abolition of landdrosts).
-He also supported the passing of the Burgher Force Bill, which placed the local Cape commandos on an equal footing with the already-established military carrison.
+He also supported the passing of the Burgher Force Bill, which placed the local Cape commandos on an equal footing with the already-established military garrison.

 In one of his final political acts, he gave his support to the infant movement for "Responsible Government" in the Cape, as a way to curtail what he saw as the ineptitude of direct imperial control in Southern Africa.

 In other respects, he was frustrated.
 The Khoikhoi settlement on the Kat River was broken up, and little was done to rein in frontier warmongers and land speculators.